smirarab/MD-Cat/README.md

 MOSEK first and falls back to other solvers if it is unavailable or unlicensed.
 To obtain a free academic license, visit MOSEK's website.

-The main installed command is  `md_cat.py`; run it directly from any directory after activating the environment.
-The `python md_cat.py` and relative-path examples below assume a source checkout.
-Example data are available in the repository, not bundled in the wheel.

 # Usage

 MD-Cat accepts calibration points (hard constraints on divergence times) for internal nodes, sampling times at leaf nodes, and a mixture of the two.
 Below we give examples for the three most common use-cases.
 All examples are given in the folder [use_cases](use_cases) of this repository.

+Notes:

+* The main installed command is  `md_cat.py`, which you can run directly from any directory after activating the environment.
+The `python md_cat.py` and relative-path examples below assume a source checkout.
+* Example data are
+available in the repository, not bundled in the wheel.

 ## Use case 1: Infer the unit ultrametric tree
 If there is no calibration given, MD-Cat will infer the unit (depth 1) ultrametric tree.